When we camp we always plan out or meals and snacks before we head out to make sure we have everything, however, don’t forget the campfire desserts!

 Super simple, amazingly delicious, and you can make the argument that it’s *cough* a healthier option.

 To make these campfire desserts, you need aluminum foil, bananas, mini-marshmallows, and chocolate chips/morsels.

-Lastly, roll the banana and it’s stuffings into aluminum foil and cook over your open flame for 5 minutes or so.
-Slighly open one to check to see how melted and gooey they’re getting.
+Lastly, roll the banana and its stuffing into aluminum foil and cook over your open flame for 5 minutes or so.
+Slightly open one to check to see how melted and gooey they’re getting.

 Once they’re ready grab your spoon and eat out of the aluminum foil like a bowl because it is sure to get messy!

 These grilled shortcake kabobs, also known as grilled shortcake skewers, are a fast and easy, and extremely delicious option for a campfire dessert.

 You’ll need some skewers, a loaf of shortcake, and your choice of fruits such as strawberries and pineapples.
 It’s critical that you use fruits that are going to hold their form on the skewer.